- Cyclophosphamide injectable solution is only available as a generic drug. It doesn’t have a brand-name version.

 - Cyclophosphamide injectable solution is used to treat many types of cancer.
 A healthcare provider will give you this medication through a needle in your vein.
 You won’t take this drug at home.

 - Infections warning: Cyclophosphamide weakens your immune system.
 This may make it easier for you to get serious or even fatal infections.
 It also makes it harder for your body to fight off an infection.
 Try to stay away from people who are sick or have recently been sick.
+Tell your doctor about recent infections you’ve had, and let them know if you have any symptoms of an infection, including:

 - body aches